 OSTP also assists the Office of Management and Budget with an annual review and analysis of Federal research and development in budgets, and serves as a source of scientific and technological analysis and judgment for the President with respect to major policies, plans, and programs of the Federal government.

-OSTP’s Senate-confirmed Director also serves as Assistant to the President for Science and Technology.
-In this role, the Director co-chairs the President’s Committee of Advisors on Science and Technology (PCAST) and supports the Cabinet-level National Science and Technology Council (NSTC), which is chaired by the President.
+OSTP’s Senate-confirmed Director may also serve as Assistant to the President for Science and Technology.
+The Director co-chairs the President’s Council of Advisors on Science and Technology (PCAST) and supports the Cabinet-level National Science and Technology Council (NSTC), which is chaired by the President.